Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/admin/packages/index.md

 ---
 title: Managing GitHub Packages for your enterprise
-intro: 'You can enable {% data variables.product.prodname_registry %} for your enterprise and manage {% data variables.product.prodname_registry %} settings and allowed packaged types.'
+intro: "You can enable {% data variables.product.prodname_registry %} for your enterprise and manage {% data variables.product.prodname_registry %} settings and allowed packaged types."
 redirect_from:
   - /enterprise/admin/packages
 versions:
-  ghes: '*'
+  ghes: "*"
 topics:
   - Enterprise
 children: